-Here are some of the national resources Profiles in Pride recommends, whether you personally need support, want to learn more about a topic, or want to get involved with advocacy.
+Here are some of the national LGBT organizations and resources Profiles in Pride recommends, whether you personally need support, want to learn more about a topic, or want to get involved with advocacy.

 - Human Rights Campaign: Lobbies heavily in Washington and has teams on the ground fighting discriminatory, anti-LGBTQ legislation nationwide.
 Their website also has a wealth of educational material.